j0ju/x6100-fw-mangler/README.md

  * `make v1.1.7-modded.update.img` - generates a update image for installing it into the devies's eMMC
  * `make r1cbu-v0.17.1-modded.update.img` - the same for the R1CBU OpenSource firmware

- * `make multiboot.sdcard.img` - this is an image with latest Xiegu and R1CBU Firmware in one.
+ * `make multiboot-modded.sdcard.img` - this is an image with latest Xiegu and R1CBU Firmware in one.
- * `make multiboot.update.img` - the same but for writing on the eMMC
+ * `make multiboot-modded.update.img` - the same but for writing on the eMMC

 #### Patches